xll0328/xll0328.github.io/_pages/about.md

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *songninglai[at]hkust-gz[dot]edu[dot]cn*.
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *lais0328eee@gmail.com*.

 # 🔥 News